Custom Orthotics

 • Less bulk in the shoe to create the same support

-• More supportive – They influence the foot better and more force can be put in certain areas where needed
+• More supportive as they influence the foot better and more force can be put in certain areas where needed

-• last longer as they are harder to compress
+• They last longer as they are harder to compress

 • These are the best option for dress shoes, football boots and racing cleats as they can be super low profile